fanavarro/CoverageMetric/README.md

-# CoverageMetric
+# OCALM: Ontology Coverage Analysis through Language Models

-CoverageMetric is a Python script for measuring the domain coverage of an OWL ontology.
-It takes an ontology and free text as input, identify the noun phrases in the free text and tries to match them with ontology classes.
+OCALM is a Python script for measuring the domain coverage of an OWL ontology.
+It takes an ontology (RDF/XML, OWL/XML or NTriples are accepted) and free text as input, identify the noun phrases in the free text and tries to match them with ontology classes.

 ## Installation

-The script requires Python 3.8, and it was tested in Python 3.8.19 concretely.
-We recommend to use a virtual environment to execute CoverageMetric.
+The script requires Python 3.8 and a UNIX system.
+It was tested in Ubuntu and CentOS using Python 3.8.19.
+We recommend to use a virtual environment to execute OCALM.

 ### Python virtual environment